mirasmitty/Project_Zillow/README.md

 ## Getting Started

-Provide instructions on how to get started with your project.
-Include information on installing dependencies, setting up the environment, and any other essential steps.
+- Include information on installing dependencies:
+- Setting up the environment:
+- Any other essential steps:

 ## Usage